 Advancing Applications, Platforms, & Sensors | Duke Marine Lab

-The Duke Marine Lab Unoccupied Systems Lab is calculating nearshore marine turtle densities in the Eastern Tropical Pacific by partnering with researchers from the University of North Carolina whose work focuses on gaining a better understanding of the environmental cues that lead to sea turtle mass nesting events (arribadas) in Costa Rica.
+The Duke Marine Robotics and Remote Sensing Lab is calculating nearshore marine turtle densities in the Eastern Tropical Pacific by partnering with researchers from the University of North Carolina whose work focuses on gaining a better understanding of the environmental cues that lead to sea turtle mass nesting events (arribadas) in Costa Rica.
 After using fixed-wing aircraft to conduct aerial transects, the team analyzed hundreds of images and is working with a Californian company to develop software that can be used to automatically identify turtles.
 Besides developing cheaper, safer, and more effective methods for identifying individuals and calculating densities, this work will support future efforts to conduct broad-scale abundance and distribution assessments in aid of conservation and recovery efforts for these and other protected populations of sea turtles, both in Costa Rica and around the globe.

 Our research group teamed up with coastal geologists from Antonio Rodriguez’ lab at UNC Institute of Marine Sciences to map out the terrain of Bird Shoals using drones and lasers (ah, sweet, sweet science!).
 This thin spit of land is part of the barrier island complex that protects downtown Beaufort (and the Duke Marine Lab!) from storms coming through the rapidly widening Beaufort Inlet.
 The data collected establish an accurate modern baseline for the west end of the island.